shogun656/Auklet-Agent-Python/README.rst

 deployment which holds the release which you can read from and supply to the constructor.

-To get and write the commit hash to a file:
+To write the commit hash to a file:

 .. sourcecode:: shell

     git rev-parse HEAD > path/to/git_commit_hash.txt

+This can then be read by adding the following to your python code.

 .. sourcecode:: python